-The California Health and Safety Code allows cities and counties to adopt local amendments to the new edition of the state housing law before the January 1, 2010, statewide effective date.
-Amendments may be administrative (such as adopting the City's Master Fee Schedule for abating violations) and non-administrative (such as adopting rodent control regulations).
-Non-administrative amendments must be no less restrictive than statewide regulations and must be supported by a resolution of findings based on local climatic, geologic, or topographic conditions.
-The amending ordinance and resolution of findings must be adopted by the City Council and received by the State Building Standards Commission in Sacramento before the January 1st deadline.
+The California Health and Safety Code allows cities and counties to adopt local amendments to the triennial edition of the Model Housing Law before the January 1, 2014, statewide effective date.
+Amendments may be administrative, such as adopting the City's Master Fee Schedule, and non-administrative, such as adopting utility performance standards.
+Non-administrative amendments must be no less restrictive than statewide regulations and may be supported by a Resolution of findings based on local climatic, topographic, and geologic conditions.
+The amending Ordinance must be adopted by the City Council and received by the State Building Standards Commission in Sacramento before the January 1st deadline.